fetchai/docs-archived/docs/aea/language-agnostic-definition.md

 </li>
 <li> It MUST implement the following principles when handling messages:
 <ul>
-<li> It MUST ALWAYS handle incoming envelopes/messages and NEVER raise.
-This ensures another AEA cannot take it down by sending an incompatible envelope/message.</li>
+<li> It MUST ALWAYS handle incoming envelopes/messages and NEVER raise an exception.
+This ensures another AEA cannot cause the agent to fail by sending a malicious envelope/message.</li>
-<li> It MUST NEVER handle outgoing messages and ALWAYS raise.
-This implies own business logic mistakes are not handled by business logic.</li>
+<li> It MUST NEVER handle outgoing messages and ALWAYS raise an exception if this rule is violated, as this would imply that the handler is resolving a bug in the implementation.</li>
 </ul>
 </li>
 </ul>